Cinematic Titanic | Box Office Buz

-Cinematic Titanic is a project by Mystery Science Theater 3000 (MST3K) creator and original host, Joel Hodgson.
-The project involves "riffing" B-movies, in a manner similar to that of Mystery Science Theater 3000.
+Cinematic Titanic is a project by Mystery Science Theater 3000 creator and original host, Joel Hodgson.
+The project involves "riffing" B-movies, in a manner similar to that of MST3K.
 Joining Hodgson are many of the original MST3K cast, as well as some cast members who joined later in the show's run.
 These include Trace Beaulieu, J. Elvis Weinstein, Frank Conniff and Mary Jo Pehl.
-Like Mystery Science Theater 3000, the series uses black silhouettes of the riffers placed over the movies, but in the case of Cinematic Titanic they sit on both sides of the screen rather than just on the lower right.
-Frank Conniff will have access to a lift so as to "interact" with the film, similar to Joel's frequent visual gags in Mystery Science Theater 3000.
-Host segments play a part in the series, but are not as integral to the show as they were to the prior series.
+It was first performed live on December 7, 2007 and first aired on December 22, 2007.
+On February 16, 2013, it was announced that the touring portion of Cinematic Titanic was going on an indefinite hiatus.
+According to an email sent out to members of the site, due to "5 people living in 5 different cities with different lives and projects, it has become increasingly difficult to coordinate our schedules and give Cinematic Titanic the attention it requires to keep growing as a creative enterprise and a business."
+The final tour began on September 23, 2013.

 View Full Cast >